-- i) Owners, tenants and assignees of properties within the Central Area Community Improvement Project Area are eligible to apply for funding under the grant programs.
-Application may be made either on a "first come first served basis" to the limit of the available funding or by a deadline should one be established, as the case may be.
+- i) Owners, tenants, and assignees of properties within the Central Area Community Improvement Project Area are eligible to apply for funding under the grant programs.
+Application may be made either on a "first come first served basis" to the limit of the available funding or by a deadline should one be established.
 In both cases, submissions will only be considered where all conditions are met for each program.
 Where applicable, tenants of properties may apply for funding with the written consent of the property owner. - ii) All applicants shall be required to have a pre-consultation meeting with City staff prior to filing their applications, to determine factors such as program eligibility, scope or work and project timing. - iii) Where other sources of government funding and/or non-profit organization funding to be applied against the eligible costs is anticipated or has been secured, these must be declared as part of the application and the grant may be reduced on a pro-rated basis. - iv) All arrangements for financial incentives under the program shall be to the satisfaction of the Treasurer for the City.
 All applicants who are approved will be required to enter into an agreement with the City approved by Council or it's designate.
-Actual costs may be subject to independent audit, at the expense of the property owner. - v) Property taxes shall be in good standing at the time of application and throughout the length of any loan or grant commitment. - vi) All proposed development shall conform to the Official Plan and Zoning Bylaw and other planning requirements.
+Actual costs may be subject to independent audit, at the expense of the property owner. - v) Property taxes shall be in good standing at the time of application and throughout the length of any loan or grant commitment.

+- vi) All proposed development shall conform to the Official Plan and Zoning By-law and other planning requirements.
 There shall be no outside work orders issued by the City against the property.
-In addition, all improvements shall be made pursuant to a building permit, and constructed in accordance with the Ontario Building Code where required.

-- vii) Any property that has a heritage designation or is in the Heritage Property Tax Relief Program must be in compliance in these programs to be eligible for any CIP Programs. - viii) The City may, at its discretion, and without further amendment to the Community Improvement Plan, extend or discontinue any program when and as it deems appropriate.
-Notwithstanding this, participants in various programs prior to their closing may continue to receive approved grants after the closing of the program as determined through individual agreement with the City and subject to available funding approved by the City. - ix) Final decisions with respect to applications and the allocation of funds shall be made by City Council, unless Council delegates it authority to staff.
-If Council delegates it authority, then an applicant shall be afforded the opportunity to appeal a staff decision to Council.
-The general administration of the program shall be the responsibility of the Planning and Development Services Department, in consultation with other departments as appropriate. - x) The City will develop a handbook and/or set of guidelines for each incentive program that are intended to assist with interpretation and administration of the Plan by applicants and Staff. - xi) Continuation of those programs requiring funding through the annual Capital Budget is subject to City Council approval of the Capital Budget.
+In addition, all improvements shall be made pursuant to a building permit and constructed in accordance with the Ontario Building Code where required. - vii) Any property that has a heritage designation or is in the Heritage Property Tax Relief Program must be in compliance in these programs to be eligible for any CIP Programs. - viii) The City may, at its discretion, and without further amendment to the Community Improvement Plan, extend or discontinue any program when and as it deems appropriate.
+Notwithstanding this, participants in various programs prior to their closing may continue to receive approved grants after the closing of the program as determined through individual agreement with the City and subject to available funding approved by the City. - ix) On July 16, 2012, City Council adopted the recommendations contained in PLPD12-044 which outlines the approval and signing authority for the CA CIP.
+This delegated authority is in keeping with the City's Procurement By-law 18-084.
+An applicant may appeal a staff decision to Council.
+The general administration of the program is the responsibility of Infrastructure and Planning Services, in consultation with other departments as appropriate. - x) The City will develop a handbook and/or set of guidelines for each incentive program that are intended to assist with interpretation and administration of the Plan by applicants and Staff. - xi) Continuation of those programs requiring funding through the annual Capital Budget is subject to City Council approval of the Capital Budget.

-5.0 IMPLEMENTATION AND INTERPRETATION
+5.0 Implementation and Interpretation